The basic principle of PCR

 Methylation analyses

-To identify methylated cytosines, the DNA must be subjected to a bisulphite reaction before the endpoint PCR.
-In this reaction, an uracil is inserted for all cytosines that are not methylated and are directly in front of a guanine base (CpG dinucleotide).
+To identify methylated cytosines, the DNA must be subjected to a bisulfite reaction before endpoint PCR.
+In this reaction, a uracil is incorporated for all cytosines that are not methylated and are directly adjacent to a guanine base (CpG dinucleotide).

-In the subsequent endpoint PCR, the uracil is replaced by thymine, resulting in a base sequence that differs from the original.
+In the subsequent endpoint PCR, uracil is replaced by thymine, resulting in a different base sequence compared to the original.

-The sequence can be determined after the end of the reaction either by the Sanger method or by the Pyro method.
+The sequence can be determined after the end of the reaction either using the Sanger method or the pyro method.

 Greenhouse studies

-In cooperation with two leading institutions, IDENTXX offers greenhouse biotesting to determine metabolic resistance, also known as nTSR.
+In cooperation with two leading institutions, IDENTXX offers greenhouse biotests for determining metabolic resistance, also known as nTSR.

-The partners have both a modern spray stand and sufficient greenhouse capacity and specialist staff.
+The partners have both a modern spraying facility and sufficient greenhouse capacity and qualified personnel.